 The alternator, the engine, the cooling system, etc. are enclosed in a sound-insulated bodywork that can be opened by means of side doors (and service plates).

-The recess in the roof has a lifting rod in the middle.
+The recess in the roof has a lifting rod in the middle and a guiding rod at both sides.

 Never use the guiding rods to lift the generator.